 Our staff works closely with members all over Wisconsin.
 Let us know how we can support your work!

-Allison Antoine, CHES
+Allison Antoine, MPH, CHES

 Outreach Program Manager

 Allison Antoine (she/her/hers) guides our outreach team in planning and delivering resources and technical assistance to help our members implement evidence-based interventions across the cancer care continuum, with an emphasis on health equity throughout.
 Allison received her Master of Public Health from the Medical College of Wisconsin, is a Certified Health Education Specialist, and is fluent in Spanish.
 She is the former Chair of the executive team of the National Association of Chronic Disease Directors Cancer Council and is an active member of the National Colorectal Cancer Roundtable.
 Allison enjoys running marathons, yoga, reading, experimenting in the kitchen, and exploring new places with her family.

 - Colorectal cancer

 - Cancer screening

 Beth Brunner (she/her/hers) oversees the strategic direction of the Wisconsin Cancer Collaborative, where she works closely with our Steering Committee to support the statewide implementation of the Wisconsin Cancer Plan.
 Beth leads our collaboration with partners to advance innovative programs that identify and address opportunities to reduce the burden of cancer, particularly in communities where the burden is greatest.
 Beth joined the Wisconsin Cancer Collaborative after working for the American Cancer Society for 20 years, where she was dedicated to initiatives that prevent and detect cancer, as well as strategic business planning, external partnerships, and grant management.
 Beth loves spending time with her family, relaxing with friends, watching her children’s sporting events and school musicals, and cheering on her Wisconsin Badgers.